CircleOfHope/circlemusic/README.md

 ### Running the app

-From the project folder, simply `npm start`.
+From the project folder, simply type `npm start`.

 ### Importing old data